smlavine/smlss/README.md

 notice and this notice regarding copyright of various aspects of smlss are preserved.
 This file is offered as-is, without any warranty.

-smlss.sh, the files in the scripts/ directory, and the files in the dotfiles/ directory are licensed under the MIT license (located in the LICENSE file), unless stated otherwise.
+smlss.sh and the files in the dotfiles/ directory are licensed under the MIT license (located in the LICENSE file).
+Files in the scripts/ directory are individually licensed under either the MIT license or under the GPLv3, and you should see the copyright notice at the head of each file if such details would concern you or your usage of them.

 The files scripts/extract and scripts/dmenurecord were originally written by [Luke Smith](lukesmith.xyz), and are licensed under the